 McCormick's Purpose-Led Performance (PLP) strategy mandates that 100% of branded iconic ingredients (black pepper, cinnamon, oregano, red pepper and vanilla) are sustainably sourced by 2025.
-To meet this target, we are working with suppliers towards the implementation of Rainforest Alliance (RA) certification at farm level.
+To meet this target, we are working with suppliers towards the implementation of third-party verified sustainability standards, including Rainforest Alliance (RA) certification at farm level.
 RA standards require that the farm have an integrated pest-management program based on ecological principles for the control of harmful pests.
 The program must include activities for monitoring pest populations, training personnel that monitor these populations, and integrated pest management techniques.

-McCormick have provided upfront financial assistance and/or pay a premium for the implementation of RA standards across the five iconics.
+McCormick have provided upfront financial assistance and/or pay a premium for the implementation of sustainability standards across the five iconics.
 We adopt a partnership approach with strategic vendors to source certified material.